-We usually plan and choose our treks to avoid huge crowds.
-In short, no popular treks on weekends.
-Unfortunately left with no alternative this time round, we had braced ourselves for a bit of a crowd but nothing quite like what we actually saw at Sondewadi that day.
-A group of 20 standing close to us, getting instructions from the the leader of a commercial group was just one of the several waiting in the wadi!
+We usually plan and choose our treks to avoid huge crowds— which basically rules out popular treks on weekends.
+Unfortunately left with no alternative this time round, we had braced ourselves for a bit of a crowd but nothing like what we actually saw at Sondewadi that day!
+A group of 20-odd people standing right next to the cab was just one of the several commercial groups waiting in the wadi.

 A little dejected, we got off the cab, paid ₹ 400 to driver kaka and thanked him for being patient with our antics during the drive.
 Determined not to be bogged down, we looked up at our destination for the first half of the day— Sondai Fort and started the trek.